d-fact/eval-runner-docker/README.md

 This takes about three minutes (on my machine with Xeon(R) E5-1650 v3, 16GB RAM and HDD).

 #### Inspect results in data volume
-Outputs and intermediate data are in the data volume created during `docker-compose up slicing-driver`.
+The outputs and intermediate data are stored in the data volume created by `docker-compose up slicing-driver`.

-Mountpoint of the volume can be checked using `docker volume inspect diffbase_datavol`.
+The mount point of the volume can be checked using `docker volume inspect diffbase_datavol`.
 (If there is no such data volume, you can check the correct name of the data volume using `docker volume ls`.)
-The path is `/var/lib/docker/volumes/diffbase_datavol/_data` on my system.
+A typical path looks like this: `/var/lib/docker/volumes/diffbase_datavol/_data`.

-The data volume contains following subdirs.
+The data volume contains the following sub-directories.
 ```
 % tree -L 1 /var/lib/docker/volumes/diffbase_datavol/_data
 .